oSoc19/reliability-score-backend/README.md

 ### spreadsheets

-The scripts in `spreadsheets` transforms the Excel files from Infrabel into an open format (CSV).
+The scripts in `spreadsheets` transform the Excel files from Infrabel into an open format (CSV).
 All the Excel files are converted to CSV files by date.
 The script also generates a single CSV file of the complete data set (`full.csv`)

 ### station_uris